 - Twisted Wave: This is a very simple sound recorder and editor.
 Its advantage is that it’s web-based, so no downloads or installs, but there are downloadable versions for Mac and iOS, too.

-4. Design tools
+6. Graphic Design tools

-5. Mind Mapping tools
+7. Mind Mapping tools

 - Coggle: This is a web-based tool that allows teams or individuals to brainstorm, group and prioritize ideas very easily.

 - Freemind: A free mind mapping tool you can download and use locally.

 - Mindjet (MindManager): This product has evolved over many years, so has greater functionality than many other Mind Mapping products.
 This functionality comes with a slight learning curve and is also reflected in the price.